anontgithub/EIT-with-depth-electrodes-optimisation-study-Anont-MSc/README.md

 contains parameters for all configurations in each row.
 The rows are the parameters and each column is a different configuration.
 The rows are:

 1) shank spacing (mm)
-2)shank depth (mm)   (shank depth is swapped with shank width in the thesis) 3)Intra shank electrode spacing (mm)
+2) shank depth (mm)   (shank depth is swapped with shank width in the thesis)
+3) Intra shank electrode spacing (mm)
-4)Total number of electrodes in a configuration
+4) Total number of electrodes in a configuration
 5) Number of electrodes per shank
 6) Electrode height (mm)
 7) Electrode surface area (m^2)